Pre-admission Testing

 You will be seen by the anesthesiologist on the day of surgery.
 The anesthesiologist can answer specific questions you might have.
 Most of our surgeries are performed under spinal anesthesia, though we will also use general anesthesia when a spinal does not seem to be the best option.

-You may receive some medications in the holding area prior to your surgery.
+You will receive some medications in the holding area prior to your surgery.
 These may include specific pain medications and antibiotics for your surgery.

 The Surgery